 “Here is the city that we live in Notice that the city that we live in is alive Analyse our city and you’ll find that our city even has bodily features Our city’s organs function like any living creature Our city is a living creature And if you’re wise enough, you’ll know not all of us are blood cells… Some of us are viruses.”

 Of course, I’m a fan of Mr. Kene.
 His career as an actor, playwright, screenwriter has seen him involved in many a great production (Girl From The North Country, The Pass, Youngers, Crazyhead, good dog, God’s Property).
 He is one of British Black arts’ favourite sons.
 Yet life is busy and when I heard about his solo play at Bush Theatre, I filed it away on my mental ‘to-do-list’, not really confident it would move off that onto the ‘actually-gonna-deffo-do’ list.
-If not for a friend who bought the tickets, forcing me out of busy life I may have missed witnessing an important moment in British Black arts.
+If not for a friend who made me get a ticket, forcing me out of busy life I may have missed witnessing an important moment in British Black arts.

 Purposefully avoiding reading anything about the production, I had no idea what to expect.